Josersanvil/opensea-data-streaming/README.md

 #### Debug mode for streams

 Use the `--debug` option to enable debug mode for the stream processing.
-This will print additional information about the processing steps to the console.
+This will write the results of the stream processing to the console instead of writing them to the Kafka topic.

 ```bash
 docker compose --profile kafka exec -it \